 - Cover and let proof until double in size.

-Once the batter has proofed, we can begin assembling the Korean Corn Dogs:
+Once the batter has proofed, we can begin assembling the savory treat:

 - Transfer the batter into a tall glass.